ChrisW-priv/PersonalVault/zettelkasten/Depth First Search (DFS).md

-The DFS is the most fundamental search algorithm used to explore nodes and edges of a [[Graph]].
+The DFS is the most fundamental search algorithm used to explore nodes and edges of a [Graph](Graph.md).
 It runs with time complexity of $O(V+E)$ and is often used as a building block in other algorithms.

 By itself DFS isn't that useful, but when augmented to perform other tasks such as count connected components, determine connectivity or find bridges/articulation points then DFS really shines.

-To code DFS you can either use recursion (it's always depth first) or use [[Stack]] to build iterative solution
+To code DFS you can either use recursion (it's always depth first) or use [Stack](Stack.md) to build iterative solution

 As name suggests a DFS plunges into a graph without regard for which edge it takes next until it cannot go further at which point it backtracks and continues.